Jada Pinkett Smith Says Romance With August Alsina Made Her ‘Feel Good’ While She Was ‘Broken’

 Jada Pinkett Smith said August Alsina helped to fill a void she was missing in her life during their secret romance.

 One week after the “No Love” singer admitted he was involved with Pinkett Smith, the actress confirmed the relationship occurred over four years ago.
-While alongside Will Smith, she began a discussion about the painful time in their marriage on Pinkett Smith’s show, Red Table Talk, she shared how she and Alsina became more than friends.
+While alongside husband Will Smith, she began a discussion about the painful time in their marriage on her show, Red Table Talk.
+She shared how she and Alsina became more than friends.

 According to People, Pinkett Smith said both she and Alsina were in a dark place when they decided to form a relationship, and she was able to find solace in being with him.

 “I just wanted to feel good,” she said to her husband.
 “It had been so long since I felt good.
 And it was really a joy to just help heal somebody.”